New Hampshire Financial Assistance to Needy Families (FANF) #

 1-800-439-7247 (ext 9266)

-If you are behind o rental or mortgage payment due to COVID-19 and need help, go to CapNH.org for assistance.
-Applications are available starting June 30, 2020.
+If you are behind on rental or mortgage payment due to COVID-19 and need help, you may want to apply for assistance through NH Emergency Rental Assistance Program.

-Anyone, regardless of income level, whose ability to pay rent, mortgage, or utilities has been impacted by COVID-19, may apply through their local Community Action Program for a one-time grant of up to $2,500.
+Anyone whose ability to pay rent, mortgage, or utilities has been impacted by COVID-19, may apply through their local Community Action Partnership agency for a one-time grant of up to $2,500.

 New Hampshire Fuel Assistance Program (FAP) #